Hotels near Daniels Ridge Motocross

 Which hotels near Daniels Ridge Motocross are great for a weekend getaway?

 Several hotels near Daniels Ridge Motocross are ideal for a weekend getaway.
-Courtyard Statesville Mooresville / Lake Norman (34.45 mi) offers a pool and on-site dining.
-Hilton Garden Inn Statesville (34.55 mi) offers a pool and on-site dining.
+Fairfield Inn & Suites by Marriott Statesville (31.22 mi, from $147/night) and Courtyard Statesville Mooresville / Lake Norman (34.45 mi, from $149/night) both offer a pool and on-site dining.

 Which hotels near Daniels Ridge Motocross are good for families?